kadamandersson/kadamandersson.github.io/index.md

 - **Gustav Birath Blom** and **Isak Nilsson** [Learning neural SDEs for Bayesian filtering and smoothing](https://odr.chalmers.se/items/b9eb07df-1bb2-4ade-b522-590c26531e16).
 Saab/Chalmers 2025.
 Isak continued as a radar system engineer at Saab.

-- **David Ahnlund** and **Axel Nilsson** Diffusion models for generative modelling of aposteriori probability measures in target tracking.
+- **David Ahnlund** and **Axel Nilsson** [Diffusion models for generative modelling of a posteriori probability measures in target tracking](https://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1991123).
 Saab/KTH 2025.

 - **Melker Bild** is working on a Bayesian filtering using a backward SDE approach.
 Supervised by [Kasper Bågmark](https://bagmark.wordpress.com) at Chalmers.